distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **The "client" software** allows the "end user" to access their data stored on their cloud storage platform.

-The "client" is proposed to be implemented on many platforms - as a desktop program with a GUI, a web application, and a mobile application.
+The "client" is proposed to be implemented on multiple platforms: on desktop as a program with a GUI, on the web as a web application, and on mobile as an app.

-The following is an overview of its functionalities:
+The following is an overview of a client's functionalities:

 * Authenticate a user - the user running the client is capable of supplying credentials to authenticate with the cloud storage platform.
 * Provide a File Explorer - the user can access, organise, and modify the files on the cloud storage platform.